AckerlyXu/heima/articles/redis-cache/cache-faq.md

 For more information about the different connections limits for each tier, see [Azure Redis Cache pricing](https://www.azure.cn/pricing/details/redis-cache/).
 For more information about connections and other default configurations, see [Default Redis server configuration](cache-configure.md#default-redis-server-configuration).

 ### <a name="cache-monitor" id="how-do-i-monitor-the-health-and-performance-of-my-cache"></a> How do I monitor the health and performance of my cache?
-Azure Redis Cache instances can be monitored in the [Azure portal preview](https://portal.azure.cn).
+Azure Redis Cache instances can be monitored in the [Azure Portal](https://portal.azure.cn).
 You can view metrics, pin metrics charts to the Startboard, customize the date and time range of monitoring charts, add and remove metrics from the charts, and set alerts when certain conditions are met.
 For more information, see [Monitor Azure Redis Cache](cache-how-to-monitor.md).

 The Redis Cache **Resource menu** also contains several tools for monitoring and troubleshooting your caches.